Writing a CV for Knight Frank’s internships and graduate jobs

 Tip 2: Include a good mix of skills, experiences and activities

 ‘We like it when candidates’ CVs show them to be well-rounded,’ said Knight Frank’s recruitment professional.
 ‘It’s always impressive when candidates have attained good grades while holding down a part-time job or pursuing outside interests.’
 So it is particularly important in your Knight Frank CV to list a range of experiences or activities from different areas of your life.
 Don’t leave off your bar job, your membership of the university football team or the money you raised through taking part in Cancer Research’s Race4Life or Movember because you think they are irrelevant.
 Knight Frank recruiters think they are very relevant.

 Tip 3: Highlight the skills Knight Frank values

-Knight Frank doesn’t tend to explicitly state the skills that it seeks in employees, but its careers website does say that its employees are ‘innovative, committed, respectful, collaborative, enduring and inspirational’.
+Knight Frank doesn’t tend to explicitly state the skills that it seeks in employees, but its careers website does say that its core values are that Knight Frank’s employees be: ‘Committed, Innovative, Enduring, Collaborative, Respectful and Inspirational’.
 While some of these values (eg ‘inspirational’) are challenging to demonstrate on a graduate CV, you could emphasise how you have been innovative/creative, committed to a particular group or activity for several years, or how you have worked with others (‘collaborative’), for example.
-In addition, Lauren tells us that, ‘The three most heavily used skills in our business are strong communication, teamwork and commercial acumen.’
+In addition, crucial skills for surveyors to demonstrate are: strong communication, teamwork, commercial awareness and entrepreneurialism.

 To impress Knight Frank, make sure that the items you’ve put on your CV demonstrate these skills.
 Point out when you have called upon certain skills to get things done.
 If a novel way to raise money for charity was your idea, say so.
 It demonstrates a creative and entrepreneurial streak.
 If your time on a student society committee or in a part-time job involved working in a team, explain how.